-Botox, also known as Botulinum Toxin is a medication that lasts for months has been shown to relieve pain by relaxing muscles.
+Botox, also known as Botulinum Toxin, is a medication that lasts for anywhere from 2-6 months, and most commonly for 3 months.
+It has been shown to relieve pain by relaxing muscles.
 Sometimes these muscles are the source of the pain.
 Other times these tight muscles produce pain by clamping down on nearby nerves or contorting joints in uncomfortable ways.

 Here are some common ailments for which Botox injections may help: